keu/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 ### Data source

 This project uses a [Scikit learn dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html#sklearn.datasets.fetch_california_housing) that contains information on the California housing market.
 The data is automatically retrieved as part of the DAG, and does not need to be downloaded separately.
-We use this data as it is custom made to work with the Scikit Machine learning package, which we will be using for our model training and predictions.

 ### Project code